Flowminder/FlowKit/docs/source/5-administrator.md

 One approach to this is to mount the volumes for `/var/log/flowmachine/` and `/var/log/flowapi/` and expose the log files to Logstash, or a log shipper.

-Alternatively, [Filebeat](https://www.elastic.co/docker-kubernetes-container-monitoring) allows you to integrate the logs from stdout directly into your monitoring system.
+Alternatively, [Filebeat](https://www.elastic.co/docker-kubernetes-container-monitoring) allows you to integrate the logs from stderr directly into your monitoring system.